kirwaboit/rwakiPython/README.md

 - Lists are a sequence, tuples are a sequence and even a string is a sequence so stuff like max() methods work on them

-# Methods
+# Methods and classes

+- A class  is like a facrory for creating objects

 - A method behaves like a function but it is invoked on a specific instance.

-- Methods are accessed using dot notation
+- Methods are accessed using dot notation   e.g the append() nethod below used on a list

+        fruits = ['apple', 'banana', 'cherry']
+        fruits.append("orange")

+- A good example of a famous method is the __init__ function

+- A parameter is a variable in a method definition.
+When a method is called, the arguments are the data you pass into the method's parameters.
+Parameter is variable in the declaration of function.
+Argument is the actual value of this variable that gets passed to function.

 - This is why 'exampleList.append(7)' has 2 parameters even though you may think it only has one: the list stored in the variable 'exampleList' is the first parameter value and 7 is the second.